For Communities

 This programme for writers aged 70+ years uses memoir and life writing to build confidence and foster connection in older writers.
 Delivered in partnership with Anglia Ruskin University, each cohort publishes an anthology and hosts a showcase of their work for friends and family.

-New Routes is an organisation which supports refugees, asylum seekers, and migrants.
-We work together with them to design writing and story-building workshops and drop-in activities for children, young people, and families, to promote cross-cultural integration and awareness, to introduce participants to each other, and to have fun with stories and language.
+We work together with numerous partners who support refugees, asylum seekers and migrants to design writing and storytelling workshops, alongside drop-in activities for children, young people, and families.
+These promote cross-cultural integration and awareness, to introduce participants to each other, and provide a platform for individuals build confidence and skills using stories and language.

 Stories from the Quarter